Snowmass 2021 whitepaper: Proton structure at the precision frontier: Theory

 \subsection{Electroweak Corrections in PDF fits}

 {\it Leading authors: L.A.
 Harland-Lang, T. J. Hobbs, E. R. Nocera, R. S. Thorne, and K. Xie \\ }

-The level of precision expected at the LHC and future colliders such as the EIC is now reaching the point where the inclusion of electroweak (EW) corrections in theoretical predictions is becoming necessary.
-This requires that EW corrections are applied both to the partonic cross sections and also to the PDFs.
-QED corrections form a significant part of this, particularly for the PDFs.
-These can be included by supplementing the DGLAP evolution of the PDFs to include QED parton splittings, automatically resulting in the photon becoming a constituent parton of the proton, i.e. to there being a photon distribution in the proton.
-This new distribution leads to photon--initiated (PI) sub-processes which enter as corrections to the purely QCD cross section for processes such as Drell--Yan \cite{ATLAS:2016gic}, EW boson--boson scattering \cite{Bierweiler:2012kw} and Higgs production with an associated EW boson \cite{Denner:2011id}.
-In addition, semi-exclusive \cite{Harland-Lang:2016apc,Harland-Lang:2020veo} and exclusive PI production of states with EW couplings has significant potential as a probe of SM and BSM physics.
+The level of precision expected at the LHC and future colliders such as the EIC demands that electroweak (EW) contributions are evaluated at least at the next-to-leading order in the electroweak pertubative series in many theoretical cross sections.
+EW corrections, especially the QED ones, must be implemented both in the partonic cross sections and the PDFs, including QCD evolution.
+The DGLAP equations for the PDFs can be expanded to include QED parton splittings, automatically resulting in the photon becoming a constituent parton of the proton, with the corresponding photon distribution introduced.
+This new distribution leads to photon--initiated (PI) subprocesses, which enter as corrections to the purely QCD cross section for processes such as Drell--Yan \cite{ATLAS:2016gic}, EW boson--boson scattering \cite{Bierweiler:2012kw}, and Higgs production with an associated EW boson \cite{Denner:2011id}.
+In addition, semi-exclusive \cite{Harland-Lang:2016apc,Harland-Lang:2020veo} and exclusive PI production of states with EW couplings has a significant potential as a probe of SM and BSM physics.